Category

 Perspective for Understanding Today ① The Spread of Internet Video.
 Capturing the Viewing Journey.

 Watanabe: First, I'd like to share the latest consumer insights from our ongoing consumer research.
-Starting with myself from the Human Research Institute, I'll discuss consumer research centered on video viewing behavior.
+Starting with me from the Human Research Institute, I'll discuss consumer research centered on video viewing behavior.

 Hito Research Institute studies video viewing, and we observed significant changes during the three years of the pandemic.
 The most substantial shift was the widespread adoption of internet video.
 YouTube's three-month usage rate reached 90%, while users of other internet video services surged 3 to 5 times over these three years.
-The pandemic created a "vacuum of enjoyment."
-With limited leisure options and restricted social interactions, people increasingly sought enjoyable content and devoted more time to it.
+The pandemic created a "void in entertainment."
+With limited leisure options and restricted social interactions, people increasingly focused on how to access enjoyable content and spent more time doing so.

 imageimage